chataignault/gas_demand_forecast/README.md

 > [!WARNING]
 > The predicted demand is negative on many occurences.

-The linear regression, while regularised, seems to have too much variance and is sensitive to outliers.
+The linear regression, while regularised, seems to have **too much variance and is sensitive to outliers**.

-The in sample RMSE is approximately 14.
+The in-sample RMSE is approximately 12.

 A feature importance analysis after standardising the input data shows temperature data is by far the most correlated to the domestic gas demand :